-The DSL (or deputy) will provide support to teachers and pastoral staff to ensure that contact is maintained with children (and their families) who are not yet returning to school.
+The DSL (or deputy) will provide support to teachers and pastoral staff to ensure that contact is maintained with children (and their families) who are not in school.
 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
 Any such concerns should be dealt with as per the child protection policy and where appropriate referrals should still be made.
 To safeguard staff, calls should be via the school phones and devices.
 All contact including phone contact and/or doorstep visits should be documented.

+Almost all children defined as vulnerable will already have an allocated Children's Services Family Partner or Social Worker and in addition to support from school, they will have their welfare monitored by Children's Services for the duration of the public health crisis.

+We will encourage all pupils to attend school.
+In circumstances where a parent is concerned about their child attending school, will explore the reasons for this directly with the parent and talk through these anxieties with the parent following the advice set out by Public Health England.

 Almost all children defined as vulnerable will already have an allocated Children's Services Family Partner or Social Worker and they will have their welfare monitored by Children's Services for the duration of the public health crisis.
-However, there will be a few children without a worker deemed vulnerable by school or a child or young person deemed vulnerable may not attend school despite the school making a placement available.
-In these cases, the school will make contact in the first instance with the MASH professional's helpline on 0191 643 5555.
-School may also at this time have decided to provide support for children they deem vulnerable and on the edge of children's social care interventions.

 We will also continue to follow up with any parent or carer whose child has been expected to attend and doesn't.
 To support the above, we will take the opportunity when communicating with parents and carers to confirm emergency contact numbers are correct and ask for any additional emergency contact numbers where they are available.